Leadership

 Chief Executive Officer of Medical City Green Oaks Hospital

-Krysla Karlix was named CEO of Medical City Green Oaks in January 2023.
-In this role, Karlix is responsible for all inpatient and outpatient operations related to Medical City Green Oaks, including the 124-bed inpatient hospital serving adolescents (12 and above) and adults, two outpatient clinics located in Dallas and Plano, 24-hour psychiatric crisis stabilization services and telepsychiatry services across the Medical City Healthcare system of care.
+Krysla Karlix serves as CEO of Medical City Green Oaks and Medical City Mental Health & Wellness Center Frisco.
+In this dual role, Karlix is responsible for all inpatient and outpatient operations related to the hospitals along with 24-hour psychiatric crisis stabilization services and telepsychiatry services across the Medical City Healthcare system of care.

-Karlix is an active volunteer with the National Alliance on Mental Illness (NAMI).
+Karlix is an active volunteer with the National Alliance on Mental Illness (NAMI)) and was the recipient of Mental Health America of Greater Dallas “Pamela Blumenthal Memorial” Prism Award in 2025.
 She earned a Master of Science in Social Work from the University of Texas at Arlington and a Bachelor of Science in Psychology from Texas A&M University.

 Russell Reed, MSN